datmaiq/currency-swap-FE/README.md

 ## Overview

 Welcome to the Currency Swap project!
-This coding challenge, created for Tech 99, demonstrates a feature to swap tokens with exchange rates.
-I developed this project to showcase my skills and passion for joining Tech 99.
+This coding challenge, created for Tech 99, demonstrates a feature to swap tokens with exchange rates

 ### Important Note